Both White and Green Asparagus are seasonal products. That’s part of the fun, to wait for the season to re-open.

-Cooking or steaming white asparagus is not difficult.
+Cooking or steaming white asparagus is also not difficult.
 Just keep a few things in mind:

 - They must be fresh (when rubbing two asparagus together they should produce a sort of squeezing sound).